 Rodent Damage

-One of the worst parts of having a rodent infestation in your home is the literal damage that they will cause to your property.
-Not only do these furry squatters make a mess, but they cause legitimately hazardous damage to the structure of your house.
+One of the worst parts of having a rodent infestation in your home is the damage they will cause to your property.
+Not only do these furry squatters make a mess, but they also cause legitimately hazardous damage to the structure of your house.

 Some of the most common types of damage you will encounter from rodents include: